Electromagnetic suspension: Feedback

 The position of the suspended object can be detected optically or magnetically, other schemes may sometimes be used.

 The feedback circuit controls the electromagnet to try to keep the suspended object at the correct position.

 However, simply controlling the position usually leads to instability, due to the small time delays in the inductance of the coil and in sensing the position.
 In practice then, the feedback circuitry must use the change of position over time to determine and damp the speed.

+Hybrid Electromagnetic Suspension (H-EMS)

+In the 21st century there has been several proposals to use hybrid electromagnetic suspension (also known as H-EMS) as an upgrade to the classical EMS configuration by adding permanent magnets to the electromagnets forming what it's called an array of electropermanent magnets.
+This configuration has proven to increase air gap and reduce energy consumption and is being used by both maglev and hyperloop experts.

 Applications

 Maglev

 Maglev (magnetic levitation) is a transportation system in which a vehicle is suspended on a guiding rail by the principle of electromagnetic suspension.
-Maglev has the advantages of being quieter and smoother than wheeled transportations due to the elimination of much of the physical contact between wheels and track.
-Since maglev requires a guiding rail, it is mostly used in railed transport systems like trains.
+Maglev has the advantages of being quieter and smoother than wheeled transportation due to eliminating much of the physical contact between wheels and track.
+Since a maglev requires a guiding rail, it is mostly used in railed transport systems like trains.

 Since the first commercial maglev train was opened in Birmingham, England in 1984, other commercial EMS maglev train systems, such as the M-Bahn and the Transrapid have also been put into limited use.
 (Maglev trains based on electrodynamic suspension technology have also been developed and deployed.)
 With the possible exception of the 30.5 km Shanghai Maglev Train, no major long-distance EMS maglev routes have been built.